fabbondanza/gdc-docs/docs/Encyclopedia/HTSeq-Counts.md

 ## Overview ##

-The first step in gene expression quantification at the GDC is generating a count of the reads mapped to each gene.
-This is performed by HTSeq and is performed at the gene level.
-HTSeq-Count files are available in a tab-delimited format in which one column displays the Ensembl gene ID and the other displays the number of reads mapped to that gene.
+The first step in generating gene expression values from an RNA-Seq alignment at the GDC is generating a count of the reads mapped to each gene.
+These counts are performed using HTSeq and are calculated at the gene level.
+HTSeq-Count files are available in a tab-delimited format with one Ensembl gene ID column and one mapped reads column for each gene.
+These files are then processed further with custom scripts to generate [FPKM](LINK) and [FPKM-UQ](LINK) values.

 ## References ##